weiland/nix-config/README.md

 sudo xcodebuild -license accept
 ```

-Note: You have to repeat this, after every Xcoee update via the App Store.
+Note: You have to repeat this, after every Xcode update via the App Store.

 And make sure Xcode runs: